Call Us

 • don't fully understand your role and responsibilities

-Then you could be suffering from an excessive level of workplace stress.
+...then you could be suffering from an excessive level of workplace stress.

-Stress, whether physical or mental, must be taken seriously.
+Stress, whether it's physical or mental, must be taken seriously.
 We all recognise physical strains on our body and the damage that may be caused.
 For example, if we injure our knee we don't keeping running on it because it would cause further damage.
 We take care of it.
 Psychological stress, as well as being hard to bear and destructive for our lives, can damage the brain.
-It is too often ignored.
+It's too often ignored.

 Too much pressure and uncertainty at work, and difficult relationships there and at home, can cause psychological stress.
-As the figures show, the result can be psychiatric illness, misuse of alcohol and a change in demeanour.
+As the figures show, the results can be psychiatric illness, misuse of alcohol and a change in demeanour.

-Read our workplace mental health page for more information on how to cope and manage with mental health in the workplace.
+Read our workplace mental health page for more information on how to cope and manage with mental health problems in the workplace.

-Dr Jeremy Broadhead, Consultant Psychiatrist at Priory Hospital Hayes Grove
+Dr Jeremy Broadhead, Consultant Psychiatrist at Priory Hospital Hayes Grove.

-5 signs of work-related stress
+Five signs of work-related stress

-People struggling with the symptoms of stress tend to adopt a ‘coping’ mechanism, putting their difficulties down to just being extra busy, or believing that they should be able to cope if they just knuckle down.
+People struggling with the symptoms of stress tend to adopt a ‘coping’ mechanism, putting their difficulties down to just being extra busy, or believing they should be able to cope if they just knuckle down.

-5 common symptoms work related stress include:
+Five common symptoms of work-related stress include:

 • Low mood and lack of motivation

-• Low productivity accompanied by feelings of low achievement
+• Low productivity, accompanied by feelings of low achievement

 • Regular absence and a higher sickness rate